Recently I wanted to create URL’s that used words instead of integers for specific posts, however, these URL’s needed to conform to three points.

 - Each entry in the list must be unique

-- If you are using multiple dictionaries for different places in the number, the dictionaries must be of equal lengths.
+- If you are using multiple libraries for different places in the number, the libraries must be of equal lengths.